 Jesus commissions the Apostles to go, to make disciples, to baptise, to teach, and to go to all the nations of the earth.

-Hello and welcome to Series 14 and Episode 7.
-This is ‘The Great Commission’ and we're turning today in our episode to Matthew 28: 16 - 20, which are the final verses of Matthew's Gospel and we`ll be looking at this wonderful statement of Jesus' commissioning of his disciples, the Eleven gathered together and, as I'll explain to you, probably others with them at the time.
+Hello and welcome to Series 14 and Episode 7. his is ‘The Great Commission’ and we are turning today in our episode to Matthew 28: 16 - 20, which are the final verses of Matthew's Gospel.
+We will be looking at this wonderful statement of Jesus' commissioning of his disciples, the Eleven gathered together and, as I will explain to you, probably others with them at the time.

 Introduction and Recap

-We're getting very near the end of our studies and this amazing series of eight episodes, where we've been looking at the resurrection appearances of Jesus and I hope you've had the opportunity to listen to the earlier episodes and to get a feel of the bigger story that's taking place as Jesus is appearing in different places to different groups of people, different disciples, for different purposes over different particular periods of time.
-We've reached the end of the material in John's Gospel.
-We came to the end of John's Gospel in our last episode and we're going to do the same for Matthew's Gospel, and indeed from Mark's Gospel as well, in today's episode.
-Then in the final episode, we'll look at the resurrection appearances that are associated with the ascension of Jesus, that are recorded in Luke and at the beginning of the book of Acts.
-It really is an incredible story and it's thrilling for me to be able to go through the story of the resurrection and tell it fully and help us to understand the significance of all sorts of different events that have happened.
-It's a very dramatic story and interesting to try and feel your way into the thoughts and feelings of those who were encountering Christ in remarkable circumstances.
+We are getting very near the end of our studies and this amazing series of eight episodes, where we have been looking at the resurrection appearances of Jesus and I hope you have had the opportunity to listen to the earlier episodes and to get a feel of the bigger story that is taking place as Jesus is appearing in different places to different groups of people, different disciples, for different purposes over different particular periods of time.
+We have reached the end of the material in John's Gospel.
+We came to the end of John's Gospel in our last episode and we are going to do the same for Matthew's and Mark's Gospel, in today's episode.
+Then in the final episode, we will look at the resurrection appearances that are associated with the ascension of Jesus, that are recorded in Luke and at the beginning of the book of Acts.
+It really is an incredible story and it is thrilling for me to be able to go through the story of the resurrection and tell it fully and help us to understand the significance of all sorts of different events that have happened.
+It is a very dramatic story and interesting to try and feel your way into the thoughts and feelings of those who were encountering Christ in remarkable circumstances.

-As you'll remember, if you've looked at earlier episodes, the focus initially was on Easter Sunday.
+As you will remember, if you have looked at earlier episodes, the focus initially was on Easter Sunday.
 That was the day full of action as far as the followers of Jesus were concerned because there were a number of different appearances of Jesus to different people in different places at different times in the day.
 We looked at the amazing story of how Jesus met Mary Magdalene, one of the women disciples who followed Jesus from Galilee, and was there at the cross, and at the place where Jesus was buried, and appeared at the tomb at early dawn on Easter Sunday morning.
 It was Mary to whom Jesus revealed himself first of all.
-Then secondly to the other women in that group who had come to the grave and to the tomb of Jesus.
-Then, through material in Luke's Gospel, we understand particularly that there was an appearance to Simon Peter, as well as an appearance to two disciples walking from Jerusalem to Emmaus on the Emmaus Road.
+Then secondly to the other women in that group who had come to the grave and to the tomb.
+Through material in Luke's Gospel, we understand particularly that there was an appearance to Simon Peter, as well as an appearance to two disciples walking from Jerusalem to Emmaus on the Emmaus Road.
 We also see in the Gospels how on that evening, the two men came back from Emmaus.
-Once they'd encountered Jesus on the Emmaus Road they came back to tell the Apostles and others what had happened.
-Then Jesus appeared to a group of disciples in the locked house, in the locked room, in Jerusalem where they were meeting at the time.
+Once they had encountered Jesus on the Emmaus Road they came back to tell the Apostles and others what had happened.
+Then Jesus appeared to a group of disciples in the locked room, in Jerusalem where they were meeting at the time.
 All that took place on Easter Sunday.

-Tremendously exciting events and sort of unnerving events for the participants trying to work out what's happening and what's going to happen next and what's the significance of all this and just coming to terms with what it meant to encounter Jesus as resurrected from the dead was highly emotional and intense for them.
-They were overjoyed and very excited and thrilled but yet terribly uncertain about what the future had for them.
+Tremendously exciting events, sort of unnerving events for the participants trying to work out what was happening and what was going to happen next and what was the significance of all this and coming to terms with what it meant to encounter Jesus as resurrected from the dead.
+It was highly emotional and intense for them.
+They were overjoyed and very excited and thrilled but yet terribly uncertain about what the future held for them.
 Then John tells us that a week later Jesus appeared again in that same house, that same room, behind that same locked door in Jerusalem.
-This time the one person who'd been absent the previous week, when Jesus had appeared in similar circumstances, was present and that was Thomas.
+This time the one person who had been absent the previous week, when Jesus had appeared in similar circumstances, was present and that was Thomas.
 We looked at the story of Thomas and how his doubt was turned to faith.

 32‘“But after I have risen, I will go ahead of you into Galilee.”’Matthew 26:32, NIV